Scotchman0/XRDP-for-ubuntu/README.md

 2. This script will install xrdp and a few other xrdp dependencies and make changes to your /etc/ directory
 3. This script will place two hidden files in your home folder at: ~/.xsession and ~/.Xresources
-4. This script will open port 3389 (RDP default port) for #ALL TRAFFIC# (you can ammend this with a different port or only allow from specific IP addresses - I have this as a generalized script hold and work in an environment where all our traffic is protected by our global firewall) - YOU MAY NOT.
+4. This script will open port 3389 (RDP default port) for ALL TRAFFIC!!!

+(you can ammend this with a different port or only allow from specific IP addresses - I have this as a generalized script hold and work in an environment where all our traffic is protected by our global firewall- YOU MAY NOT - PLEASE BE CAREFUL WITH ACCESS.)

  > if you need help setting up your ubuntu firewall I recommend downloading and using 'gufw' which is a nice graphical User interface for the built in ubuntu firewall (ufw).
  5. This script will enable the xrdp service to start up on boot automatically.

-To install and use this script:
+# To install and use this script:

 clone this repository with:
 'sudo git clone https://github.com/scotchman0/XRDP-for-ubuntu' to your home folder or install directory